 We drive to the historic Craig’s Royal Hotel, a grand boutique hotel, dating to the gold rush which will be our home for three nights.

 Tonight we enjoy a 2-course welcome dinner at the L’Orangerie, a private function room at the Craig’s Royal Hotel.
+After dinner you may wish to take a leisurely walk through the streets of Ballarat to enjoy the White Nights Festival.
 (Overnight Craig’s Royal Hotel, Ballarat) D

 Day 2: Sunday 18 March, Ballarat – Ascot – Creswick – Clunes – Coghills Creek – Ballarat